hapax/hapax.github.io/assets/teaching.md

 tirelessly and without complaint through miles of scrubland.
 And some teachers will say: good!
 These are the students with talent and natural potential for hiking.
-But walking is a skill that be developed.
+But walking is a skill that be developed, and if hiking looks like fun, it will motivate some kids to practice walking and get better at it.

-There is a simple way to develop good hikers and maximise access to
+And what do you know?
+The pool of talent feeding into our hiking sector just got a lot bigger.
+Everyone wins.

-talent: stop marching students through the scrubland!
+The way to fix these classes, and make hiking fun, is kind of obvious: we should stop marching through the scrubland!
 We should take them through varied and stimulating terrain, into the forest, or towards the strange rock formations in the distance.